 We have the “lean and eager” approach for skinny beginners who want to bulk up fast.
 For them, we recommend gaining 1–2 pounds per week for the first few weeks, then one pound per week after that.
 That adds up to around 30 pounds over the course of our 5-month bulking program.

-Bulking fast is fairly simply and doesn’t require much precision.
+Bulking fast is fairly simple and doesn’t require much precision.
 You probably won’t need to count calories, and if you mess up here and there, it might not harm your results.
 It’s the approach I’ve always taken.

 However, it can be hard to eat enough calories to gain weight quickly.
 Some skinny guys will prefer to gain weight slower simply because it’s easier on their digestive system.